Regina Cyclone: Aftermath

-Over the years, some historians have mistakenly placed Karloff as a member of Crosman's company or as a member of the vaudevillian Albini-Avolos Company, which was a third theatrical troupe in Regina at the time of the 1912 tornado.
-The Albini-Avolos staged benefit performances for the tornado victims at the Regina Theatre on July 1 and 2.

 Popular culture

 Boris Karloff, Jeanne Russell, Henrietta Crosman, and the Albini-Avolos are all characters in BD Miller's musical drama, "Swept Off Our Feet: Boris Karloff and the Regina Cyclone", which commemorated the 100th anniversary of the disaster and premiered as a July 2012 production of Regina Summer Stage.
+Karloff, several years before launching his film career, was in Regina at the time of the disaster performing with a travelling theatrical troupe and assisted in search and rescue efforts, an experience he would recount during a 1960s appearance on the CBC series Front Page Challenge.

 The novel Euphoria by Connie Gault won the 2009 Saskatchewan Book Award for Fiction and prominently features the Regina Cyclone.

+A chapter of Frank Rasky's book Great Canadian Disasters (1961) is devoted to this tragedy.